“Icon” Ford Explorer Electric (Explorer EV) pushed back to 2025: Report

 Production

 According to the previously cited Automotive News report, Ford plans to make the Explorer Electric in Oakville (Ontario), Canada, starting in late 2024.
-The company will convert the Oakville Assembly Plant into an EV facility after it ends the production of the Edge (in 2023) and Lincoln’s Nautilus, as per the report.
+The company will convert the Oakville Assembly Plant into an EV facility after it ends the production of the Edge (in 2023) and Lincoln’s Nautilus, the report said.

-In fall 2020, Ford confirmed a USD 1.8 billion investment and five EVs for the Oakville Assembly Plant by 2027.
-It plans to build only the two pure electric mid-size SUVs here, the Ford Explorer EV and the Lincoln Aviator EV, as per an Automotive News Canada report published on November 1, 2022.
+Ford plans to build two pure-electric mid-size SUVs at its Oakville plant, the Ford Explorer EV and the Lincoln Aviator EV, as per an Automotive News Canada report published on November 1, 2022.
 The Blue Oval will likely produce a yearly total of 230,000 units of the EVs combined, Sam Fiorani, VP – global vehicle forecasting, AutoForecast Solutions, said.
 The company may also manufacture battery packs at this facility.

 Ford Explorer Electric release date & price